frankois944/KTViewModelBuilder/README.md

 > [!NOTE]
 > The macro can create uniderectional and bidirectionel binding

-See the [sample](https://github.com/frankois944/KTViewModelBuilder/tree/main/Sample) for a full example.
+See the [sample](https://github.com/frankois944/KTViewModelBuilder/tree/main/Sample) for a full and detailed example.

 ## Example